 Emission factors

 Guidebook default emission factors: wood and solid mineral fuel appliances tend to have the most significant emissions and the Guidebook has a range of tier 2 emission factors for different heating technologies (in particular for stoves and boilers) for these fuels.
-In the absence of country-specific research to establish emission factors, the Guidebook factors represent a good starting point for assessing pollutant emissions with the activity mix provided in Figure A1-5 or in Tables A1-6 and A1-9 of the Guidebook chapter on small combustion.
+In the absence of country-specific research to establish emission factors, the Guidebook factors represent a reasonablestarting point for assessing pollutant emissions.
+Note that ecodesign-compliant appliances are not included in the EMEP/EEA Emission Inventory Guidebook emission factors for wood and coal fuel appliances.

-A stock model can then allow development of emission projections from a baseline appliance population and projected residential activity or GAINS changes in appliance use (Tables A1-7 to A1-10) by applying tier 2 emission factors for lower emission technologies to the proportion of activity assigned to ‘new’ appliances.
+A stock model can then allow development of emission projections from a baseline appliance population and projected residential activity or modelled changes in appliance use by applying tier 2 emission factors for lower emission technologies to the proportion of activity assigned to ‘new’ appliances.

 Regulatory emission limits: for oil- and gas-fuelled residential heating, the Guidebook tier 2 factors do not cover a wide range of technologies and do not provide the same opportunity for estimating emissions based on cleaner technologies.
 However, it is not unreasonable to apply emission factors for NOx based on the NOx emission limit values for boilers/water heaters and room heaters or LSHs in Ecodesign Regulations 813/2013 and 2015/1188, respectively.